trek-view/gopro2gsv/README.md

 A `FAILED` response means something went wrong, and the information is captured in `ProcessingFailureReason`.

 `PENDING` and `PROCESSING` state indicates the process is still ongoing.
-For uploads in this state, a user should be able to run an update request (`--refresh_streetview_status`) to update the DB with the latest remote changes, should there have been any progress.
+For uploads in this state, a user should be able to run an update request to update the DB with the latest remote changes, should there have been any progress.

 ## Outputs